XRPLF/xrpl-dev-portal/content/concept-noripple.md

 # Understanding the NoRipple Flag #

-In the XRP Ledger (XRP Ledger), the "NoRipple" flag is a setting on a trust line.
+In the XRP Ledger, the "NoRipple" flag is a setting on a trust line.
 When an address enables the NoRipple flag on two trust lines, payments from third parties cannot "ripple" through that address on those trust lines.
 This protects liquidity providers from having balances shift unexpectedly between different issuers of the same currency.

 ## Background ##